keshavuluu/StudentCoder/README.md

 ## ✨ Features

 - 📢 **Hackathon Hub** – Add and explore hackathons happening in colleges or communities.
-- 🏆 **Leaderboard** – Track and compare coding performance among students.
+- 🏆 **Leaderboard** – Track and compare coding performance among students on platforms like:
-- 📚 **DSA Sheets** – Practice curated problem sets to strengthen coding skills.
-- 🎯 **Roadmaps** – Guided learning paths for DSA, Web Development, and more.
-- 💼 **Internship Listings** – Apply for opportunities on platforms like:
   - CodeChef
   - Codeforces
   - LeetCode
   - GeeksforGeeks
   - InterviewBit
+- 📚 **DSA Sheets** – Practice curated problem sets to strengthen coding skills.
+- 🎯 **Roadmaps** – Guided learning paths for DSA, Web Development, and more.
+- 💼 **Internship Listings** – Apply for opportunities shared within the platform.

 ---